-The International Dark-Sky Association is becoming
+The International Dark-Sky Association is now

 DarkSky International!
 More information coming soon...

 The beautiful and easy to find Summer Triangle is visible in the east after dark (which is in short supply close to the solstice, but getting a bit longer each night).

 Are you ready for summer stargazing in our great state?
 Check out this article from Space Tourism for 13 places to stargaze.
 Find star maps from Stellarium on the web to find constellations and much more!
 Additional information below.

 Mt.
 Adams and The Milky Way Photo credit: Zach Schierl